busraguler/just-do-it/README.md

-# Getting Started with Create React App
+# Just do it

+- You can run the project with npm install then npm run start.

 ![Screenshot_1](https://user-images.githubusercontent.com/16039532/232318879-93f6181b-9d71-4c4f-983d-9d95fbed03aa.png)